laserpants/trombone/docs/route-format.rst

        select id, name, phone, address from customer where area_id = {{:id}} order by id

 To avoid repetition, an alternative `DRY <http://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_ notation can be employed in cases such as this.
-The following is an equivalent route definition, insted using a DRY-block.
+The following is an equivalent route definition using a DRY-block.

 ::